 - Does the brokerage offer new agent training?

 - If so, what does it look like?
-Is it 1:1, small group or large group?
+Is it one-on-one, small group or large group?

 - Will you be working with someone who will be a mentor/trainer/coach?